The following instructions apply to Web Registration.

 If I am given a departmental permission to register for a closed course, am I automatically registered for that course?
 No, a permit does not automatically register you.
 You must claim the permit by registering for the course within the registration window in which the permit was issued.
 To register for a closed class you need the 5 digit CRN for the course.
 You will need to enter that number on the registration page to get into a closed class.

 How many credits can I take in a semester?
 The maximum number of credits an undergraduate student can take in Fall and Spring semesters is 19.
-In the Summer, students can take a maximum of 12 credits.
-To enroll for more than 19 credits as an undergraduate student you must obtain permission from your major department chair, bring signed waiver to Dean’s office for approval, if authorized the approved form will be forwarded to the Office of the Registrar.
+In the Summer, students can take a maximum of 14 credits.
+To enroll for more than 19 credits as an undergraduate student you must obtain permission from your major department chair and it must be approved by the Academic Dean.
+Once approved it will be submitted to the Office of the Registrar for processing.

 When can I make a program adjustment?
 Any time the registration system is available to you, an adjustment can be made to your schedule.
 Check the registration timetable in this reference guide.